 Murray State University is a public four-year university with a main campus located in Murray, Kentucky.
-Currently home to over 10,000 students, extended and graduate-level programming is available at a number of extension campuses and online.
-In all, associates through masters level programming is available.
+Currently, Murray is home to over 10,000 students, extended and graduate-level programming is available at a number of extension campuses and online.
+In all, associates through masters level programming are available.
 Murray State University has been ranked as a top regional university by the likes of US News for 26 years running.
-Over the last two decades, they have also continued to rise in a number of prominant rankings.
+Over the last two decades, they have also continued to rise in a number of prominent rankings.
 The school is known for a large international student body.
 The international community at Murray State University is largely facilitated by the university’s unique ESL program, allowing non-English speaking students to come to Kentucky to study at a university level.

 The fully online Masters in Agriculture offered by Murray State University places highly in our ranking due to its affordability and quality class component scores.
-The degree is one of the more customizable of programs we surveyed for the ranking.
-Currently four emphases, as well as a more general degree option are available.
-Emphases for the degree include agribusiness economics, agribusiness education, sustainable agriculture, and vetirenary hospital management.
-All courses of study require 31 credit hours for graduation, and the same core education.
+The degree is one of the more customizable programs we surveyed for the ranking.
+Currently, four emphases as well as a more general degree option are available.
+Emphases for the degree include agribusiness economics, agribusiness education, sustainable agriculture, and veterinary hospital management.
+All courses of study require 31 credit hours for graduation and the same core education.
 Core education classes in the program include research in agriculture, research methodology, a final capstone project, and courses on statistics and presenting to agricultural audiences.
 The program is the 7th most affordable of those surveyed.

 - Estimated Tuition Per Credit Hour (Out-of-state): $640